benshimonz/V1/README.md

 Here are two examples:

-* *Any person who owns a blue vehicles, his birth date is between 1/1/1970 and 1/1/1980, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month*
+* *Any person who owns a white Horse, his birth date is between 1/1/970 and 1/1/980, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month*

-* *Any person who owns at least 5 blue vehicles*
+* *Any person who owns at least 5 white horses*

 **Pattern matching** is the process of deciding whether a given (sub)graph is acceptable to a given pattern.